soxueren/atsd/api/network/metric.md

 ## Description

-Creates or updates the specified metric including its data type, versioning, and tags.
+Creates or updates fields and tags of the specified metric.

+If the metric doesn't exist, it will be created automatically.

 ## Syntax